Table of Contents

 This Article Has Images/Tables.

-• SAQQĀ-ḴĀNA ii.
-SCHOOL OF ART
+• SAQQĀ-ḴĀNA SCHOOL OF ART

 Hamid Keshmirshekan

-The term saqqā-ḵāna was first used to refer to a contemporary art movement in Iran in 1962.
-It was initially applied to painting and sculpture which used existing elements from votive Shiʿite art.
+a contemporary art movement in Iran in 1962.
+The term was initially applied to painting and sculpture which used existing elements from votive Shiʿite art.
 It gradually came to be applied more widely to art works that used traditional-decorative elements.

 This Article Has Images/Tables.